xformation/cms-backend/README.md

 Some of the common services , like academic subjects and syllabus setup etc are located in :

 src/main/java/com/synectiks/cms/business/service/

+A good point to refer an example service is to follow LectureService.java , where we are processing the entire academic calender.

 ## Development Environent